intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/02-Extension_Methods.md

       - Name: Ping Pong
       - Description: Example extension feature.
       - Operations:
-        - Ping (asc:extensions/tutorial/ping-pong/Ping/Invoke/)
+        - Ping (asc:extensions/tutorial/ping-pong/invoke/Ping/)
           - Description: Responds to a ping message with a pong message
 ```

 Note that our `Ping` method is now listed as an invocable operation with its own URI that is derived from the extension URI.
-The `/Invoke/` section at the end of the URI indicates that the operation can be invoked via the `Invoke` method on the `IAdapterExtensionFeature` interface.
-The [ExtensionFeatureOperationDescriptor](/src/DataCore.Adapter.Core/Extensions/ExtensionFeatureOperationDescriptor.cs) object for the operation also includes an `OperationType` property that explicitly specifies how the operation is called, so that we don't have to infer this from the URI.
+The `/invoke/` section towards the end of the URI indicates that the operation can be invoked via the `Invoke` method on the `IAdapterExtensionFeature` interface.

 The next step is for us to try invoking the operation.